1-Pacman Party List

 The One Patriotic Coalition of Marginalized Nationals (abbreviated as 1-Pacman, and a namesake of Manny Pacquiao) is a political party-list based in the Philippines advocating for the marginalized and displaced sector in the country.
 In the 2016 national elections, 1-Pacman was one of the contenders in the party-list election.
-Leading the nominees who vied for a seat were Mikee Romero, who was the team owner of GlobalPort Batang Pier in the Philippine Basketball Association (PBA) and Erick Pineda, who served as Pacquiao's business manager.
+Leading the nominees were Mikee Romero, who was the team owner of GlobalPort Batang Pier in the Philippine Basketball Association (PBA) and Erick Pineda, who served as Pacquiao's business manager.

 Among the main platforms of the party-list were to prioritize sports development, education and job creation.

-The party-list group was endorsed by top sports personalities including Pacquiao, Philippine Basketball Association players Jayson Castro, Terrence Romeo, James Yap, LA Tenorio and Marc Pingris, actor John Estrada and volleyball stars Rachel Anne Daquis and Aby Maraño.
+The party-list group was endorsed by Pacquiao.

 Electoral history

 Philippine House of Representatives elections, 2019

 For the 2019 Philippine House of Representatives elections.: